Izanagi plate

-The Izanagi Plate (named after the Shinto god Izanagi) was an ancient tectonic plate, which began subducting beneath the Okhotsk Plate 130–100 Ma (million years ago).
-The rapid plate motion of the Izanagi Plate caused north-west Japan and the outer zone of south-west Japan to drift northward.
+The Izanagi plate (named after the Shinto god Izanagi) was an ancient tectonic plate, which began subducting beneath the Okhotsk plate 130–100 Ma (million years ago).
+The rapid plate motion of the Izanagi plate caused northwest Japan and the outer zone of southwest Japan to drift northward.
 High-pressure metamorphic rocks were formed at the eastern margin of the drifting land mass in the Sanbagawa metamorphic belt, while low-pressure metamorphic rocks were formed at its western margin in the Abukuma metamorphic belt.
-At approximately 95 Ma, the Izanagi Plate was completely subducted and replaced by the western Pacific Plate, which also subducted in the north-western direction.
+At approximately 55 Ma, the Izanagi Plate was completely subducted and replaced by the western Pacific plate, which also subducted in a northwestern direction.
 Subduction-related magmatism took place near the Ryoke belt.
-No marked tectonics occurred in the Abunkuma belt after the change of the subducted plate.
+No marked tectonics occurred in the Abukuma belt after the change of the subducted plate.

-The discovery of an extinct Jurassic–Cretaceous spreading system in the north-west Pacific led to the introduction of the extinct Kula Plate in 1972.
-The Izanagi Plate was subsequently introduced in 1982 to explain the geometry of this spreading system.
-Knowledge of the now-subducted Izanagi Plate is limited to Mesozoic magnetic lineations on the Pacific Plate that preserve the record of this subduction.
+The discovery of an extinct Jurassic–Cretaceous spreading system in the northwest Pacific led to the introduction of the extinct Kula plate in 1972.
+The Izanagi plate was subsequently introduced in 1982 to explain the geometry of this spreading system.
+Knowledge of the former Izanagi plate is limited to Mesozoic magnetic lineations on the Pacific plate that preserve the record of this subduction.